git-lfs/git-lfs/docs/git-lfs-ssh-serve.md

 shared between everyone, if permissions aren't an issue).

-When given an SSH URL for the remote store, git-lfs will simply strip off the path element and pass that as an argument to git-lfs-serve over the SSH connection.
+When given an SSH URL for the remote store, git-lfs will simply strip off the path element and pass that as an argument to git-lfs-ssh-serve over the SSH connection.
 It's up to you to use an SSH URL that reflects how you want to partition up the remote binary store(s).